 5. Limit Alcohol and Quit Smoking

 - If you smoke, seek help to quit.
-Smoking cessation programs, medications, and support groups can be very effective.
+Smoking cessation programs, medications, and support groups can help you successfully quit, for more guidance is available through our Primary Care Services.

 6. Monitor Your Blood Pressure

-- Keep track of your blood pressure at home using a reliable monitor.
+- Regularly monitor your blood pressure at home using a reliable monitor.

 The Role of Your Environment